 IMAPS Nordic Officers

 Daniel Nilsen Wright has served as IMAPS Nordic secretary since 2016.
-He waspresident of IMAPS Nordic in 2019-2021.
-He is currently the President of IMAPS Europe.
+He was President of IMAPS Nordic in 2019-2021.
+Daniel was also President of IMAPS Europe in 2021-2023.

 He is in charge of the IMAPS Nordic webpages.
-Daniel has an MChem in Chemical Physics from the University of Liverpool and a Ph.D in Physics from the Univerisyt of Oslo.
+Daniel has an MChem in Chemical Physics from the University of Liverpool and a Ph.D in Physics from the University of Oslo.
 He has worked 10 years in silicon solar cell technology and in the last 6 years in advanced packaging and interconnect at SINTEF Digital in Oslo.
 In January 2019, he moved to SINTEF MinaLab which researches and develops MEMS technology.

 Dr Dag Andersson is Group Manager of Electronics at RISE IVF, a group that focuses on packaging and reliability, where he started as a project manager in 1997.
 He earned his Ph.D. in Physics at the University of Göteborg, Sweden in 1989.
 From 1990-1997 he held various research positions at FOM-AMOLF Institute in Amsterdam, Cornell University, Ithaca NY, and Chalmers University of Technology, Gothenburg, Sweden.
 He has been project and work package manager for several national, Nordic, and European